-During their meeting, Ho told the

-term stability, and the enhanced

-sectors during 2022 - in spite of a series of Covid-19 outbreaks that seriously impacted the city.
-"These achievements were indivisible from the strong support given by the central government, and the united effort made within the community," he said
+During their meeting, Ho told the premier that Macao's government had realised its policy aims, maintained social stability, and made fresh progress across various sectors during 2022 - in spite of a series of Covid-19 outbreaks that seriously impacted the city.
+"These achievements were indivisible from the strong support given by the central government, and the united effort made within the community," he said.